Road Closures

 Access to Property

-Unfortunately, it is not always possible to not have an effect on nearby residents during the actual heavy construction portion of the project.
+Unfortunately, it is not always possible to avoid impacting nearby residents during the actual heavy construction portion of the project.
 Heavy equipment will generate noise, vibration, fumes and dust.
-When roadways, driveway ramps and sidewalks are being excavated and removed, affected residents may lose vehicular access to their street and driveway for a period of time.
+When roadways, driveway ramps and sidewalks are being excavated and removed, area residents may not be able to access to their street or driveway by car for a period of time.
 You may pick up a temporary parking permit that will allow you to park your vehicle on a nearby side street or designated area by the City until you have access to your street or driveway.
 For your safety, please do not enter into a work site.

 Garbage and Recycling Pick-up

-Please continue to place garbage and recycling at the end of your driveway by 7:30 a.m. on your normal route unless otherwise notified.
+Please continue to place garbage and recycling at the end of your driveway by 7:30 a.m. on your collection day unless otherwise notified.
 If the garbage and recycling trucks are unable to travel on the roadway, the contractor will take these containers to the nearest intersection or designated area for pickup.

 Please use plastic garbage bags wherever possible and clearly mark returnable containers with your house number and street address.
 Please note that if your garbage and recycling materials are not set out per our requirements, they will not be picked up by the contractor.